-6 The Day of Firstfruits
+5 The Day of Firstfruits

 Immediately after the Passover rules, the Book of Leviticus provides instructions for the offering of the firstfruits.
 This sacrifice was to be offered by the priest on the day after the Sabbath (Lev 23:10-11).
-This refers to the weekly Sabbath during the Feast of Passover.
+This refers to the Sabbath during the Feast of Passover.
 If the firstfruits had been offered on a later Sabbath, it would have been necessary to return to the temple in Jerusalem, because sacrifices could only be made there.
-People would have had to travel to the temple four times a year and not just three times, as it was commanded, because they had to come to the temple for the Passover anyway (Deut 16:16).
+People would therefore have had to travel to the temple four times a year and not just three times, as it was commanded, because they had to come to the temple for the Passover anyway (Deut 16:16).

 On this very day, when the firstfruits were offered, Jesus rose from the dead.
-This is certainly no coincidence, because Jesus was the first to rise from the dead and Christians who have died will be raised from the dead when Jesus returns (Acts 26:23; 1Cor 15:20-23).
+This is certainly no coincidence, because Jesus is the first to rise from the dead and Christians who have died will be raised from the dead when Jesus returns (Acts 26:23; 1Cor 15:20-23).

-Weekday
+First Month (Nisan)

-6 7 Sabbath 1
+Council: 14 15 16

-Crucifixion Resurrection
+Seder Passover I Passover II

-Lev 23 10 Speak to the people of Israel and say to them, When you come into the land that I give you and reap its harvest, you shall bring the sheaf of the firstfruits of your harvest to the priest, 11 and he shall wave the sheaf before the Lord, so that you may be accepted.
-On the day after the Sabbath the priest shall wave it 14 And you shall eat neither bread nor grain parched or fresh until this same day, until you have brought the offering of your God Acts 26 23 that the Christ must suffer and that, by being the first to rise from the dead, he would proclaim light both to our people and to the Gentiles.
+Weekday: 6 7 Sabbath 1

+Crucifixion Resurrection Lev 23 10 Speak to the people of Israel and say to them, When you come into the land that I give you and reap its harvest, you shall bring the sheaf of the firstfruits of your harvest to the priest, 11 and he shall wave the sheaf before the Lord, so that you may be accepted.
+On the day after the Sabbath the priest shall wave it.
+Acts 26 23 that the Christ must suffer and that, by being the first to rise from the dead, he would proclaim light both to our people and to the Gentiles.
 1Cor 15 20 But in fact Christ has been raised from the dead, the firstfruits of those who have fallen asleep.
 21 For as by a man came death, by a man has come also the resurrection of the dead.
 22 For as in Adam all die, so also in Christ shall all be made alive.
 23 But each in his own order: Christ the firstfruits , then at his coming those who belong to Christ.